CryptozombiesHQ/cryptozombie-lessons/keccak256.md

 ```

 As you can see, the returned values are totally different despite only a 1 character change in the input.

+> Note: **Secure** random-number generation in blockchain is a very difficult problem.
+Our method here is insecure, but since security isn't top priority for our Zombie DNA, it will be good enough for our purposes.

 ## Typecasting